 Stop and Smell the Wildflowers: Whistler Alpine Hiking

 For a town full of thrill-seeking adrenaline junkies Whistler gets pretty hyped up when the alpine wildflowers start to bloom.
-And this year, thanks to an incredibly warm and sunny start to the summer, they’re blooming a couple weeks earlier than usual.
 With all of Whistler’s mountaintop hikes now snow-free and open it’s literally the ideal time to run to the hills, then stop and smell the flowers.

 The Coast Mountain colour scheme is typically lush green forests and azure blue lakes so it is pretty amazing when the alpine meadows light up with deep purple Fireweed or the crimson flowers of the Indian paintbrush.
 Mountain wildflowers are special because you usually can’t find them in your local florist shop.
 They’re ephemeral and they don’t travel well and the only place to really bask in their awesomeness is to hike up a mountain.

 Or you can ride the gondola up.
 Whistler and Blackcomb Mountains are home to a variety of alpine hiking trails for any skill level.
 And the best of them all is the High Note Trail, a 9.4 KM loop from the peak of Whistler Mountain out around Symphony Bowl, Harmony Ridge and back to the Whistler Roundhouse.
 Along the way the trail provides stunning views of Black Tusk, Cheakamus Lake, Overlord Glacier and more than a few fields of colourful alpine wildflowers.
 It’s like walking through a living, breathing piece of artwork.